| mission |

-“My name is Meas Sothy and I work as a Field Officer for VIR.
+“My name is Meas Sothy and I work as the Executive Director for VIR.
 I graduated from Build Bright University with a Bachelor’s Degree in Business Administration in 2006, and a Masters of Business Administration in 2008.
 Prior to joining VIR, I held positions with the Cambodian Centre for the Protection of Children’s Rights, World Vision-International, and Neary Khmer Organization.
 I enjoy reading, exercise, and conducting research on the Internet".

 | responsibility |